-Kev all informants across stakeholder groups reported that international partnerships have been, and remain, one of the most used mechanisms to invest in and increase HSR production in Africa and to improve human and institutional capacity for HSR.
-The economic context and lack of domestic investment in aovernment health research necessitates external financial resources to support NHRS in African countries, as discussed in Section 3.1.
-Beyond the financial contributions of international partnerships, it is important to also examine the objectives and governance of partnerships through which these funds are transferred: this is vital to understand whether and how benefits other NHRS collaboration pillars and whether and how it interacts with the other elements and processes within the system as a whole.
+Kev informants across all stakeholder groups reported that international partnerships have been, and remain, one of the most used mechanisms to invest in and increase HSR production in Africa and to improve human and institutional capacity HSR.
+The economic for context and lack of domestic government investment in health research necessitates external financial resources to support NHRS in African countries, as discussed in Section 3.1.
+Beyond the financial contributions of international partnerships, it is important to also examine the objectives and governance of partnerships through which these funds transferred; this is vital understand whether and how benefits other NHRS collaboration pillars and whether and how it interacts with the other elements and processes within the system as a whole.